lakshyaGoel/logAnalyzer/README.md

 ## External Dependencies

-**Document any non-trivial integrations with 3rd Party code or services here:**
+**Document integrations with 3rd Party code or services here.
+Please do not document required libraries (e.g., Express, Bulma).**

-* Library name: description of use
+* Library or service name: description of use
 * ...

 **If there's anything else you would like to disclose about how your project